n8io/fantasydata-api/README.md

 (1) Please note that most modern browsers will not allow cross origin requests, so unfortunately the client library will not function as expected in these cases.
+There is currently [an open issue](http://bit.ly/fantasydata-issues-104) regarding this restriction.

 ##Installation
 ###Server